Mortgage calculator

 What credit score do you need for a mortgage?

-There isn’t a specific credit score that you need to get a mortgage because each of the three main UK credit reference agencies has its own scoring criteria.
+There isn’t a specific credit score that you need to get a mortgage.
+This is because each of the three main UK credit reference agencies has its own scoring criteria.
 But, typically, the higher your credit score, the better your chance of getting a mortgage.

 How much can I borrow if I have bad credit?

-If you have bad credit, you may need to use a specialist lender who could cap the amount of money they’re willing to lend you at 70-80% of the property value.
+If you have bad credit, you may need to use a specialist lender.
+They could cap the amount of money they’re willing to lend you at 70-80% of the property value.
 They may also ask for a larger deposit than someone with a good credit rating and charge a higher rate of interest.

 A mortgage broker could help, as they’ll be familiar with lenders who are willing to offer bad credit mortgages.
 Ideally, do what you can to improve your credit rating before you apply for a mortgage.